Perceptual error optimization for Monte Carlo rendering

 \section{Related Work}

-Our work focuses on reducing and well distributing the MC estimation error.
+Our work focuses on reducing and optimizing the distribution of Monte Carlo pixel-estimation error.
 In this section we review prior work with similar goals in digital halftoning (\cref{sec:DigitalHalftoning}) and image synthesis guided by energy-based (\cref{sec:QuantitativeErrorAssessmentInRendering}) and perception-based (\cref{sec:PercError}) error metrics.
-We achieve the error reduction through careful sample placement and processing, and we discuss the related rendering approaches (\cref{sec:SampleErrorDistribution}).
+We achieve error reduction through careful sample placement and processing, and discuss related rendering approaches (\cref{sec:SampleErrorDistribution}).